-The audits themselves are part of the Office of Civil Right’s (OCR, US Dept. Of Health) plan to raise the level of HIPAA enforcement for Covered Entities.
+The audits themselves are part of the Department of Health/Office of Civil Right’s plan to raise the level of HIPAA enforcement for Covered Entities.
 Especially in view was how well covered entities had implemented the Security Rule Risk Assessment, as well as the Risk Management plan.

 Targeting the Culprits